 Mortal Kombat 11 (PS4, Xbox One, Switch, PC)

 Mortal Kombat 11 is more than just an awesome fighting game, it’s arguably the best entry in the series.
 Toting a roster of 25+ characters, many of which have been around since the very beginning, the game sees the return of series’ staples like Fatalities and Brutalities, in addition to new Fatal/Krushing Blows which give players an opportunity to comeback during challenging bouts.

 While there are a plethora of other fighters we could recommend, MK 11 remains a top-pick due to developer NetherRealm’s solid track record of supporting their games long after release.
-Furthermore, you’d be hard-pressed to find another competitive fighter with as satisfyingly crunchy combat as MK11.
+What’s more, you’d be hard-pressed to find another competitive fighter with as satisfyingly crunchy combat as MK11.

 Smash Ultimate (Switch)

-Despite its reputation of being a glorified party game, Smash Ultimate has slowly been winning over skeptics as it continues to solidify its presence in the competitive gaming scene.
-Although a large portion of its playerbase was inherited from previous iterations, Ultimate has marked a shift in players switching over from other less-popular fighters in order to compete in a new arena.
+Despite its reputation of being a glorified party game, Smash Ultimate has slowly been winning over skeptics as it continues to solidify its presence in the competitive gaming world.
+Although a large portion of its playerbase was inherited from previous iterations, Ultimate has marked a shift in players switching over from other less-popular fighters to compete in a new arena.